joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/09/26/crosswords/spelling-bee-forum.html?searchResultPosition=9

 **At Least 20 Dead After Explosion at Nagorno-Karabakh Fuel Depot**\
-`The cause of the Monday blast in the breakaway region of Azerbaijan, where thousands have been fleeing for Armenia, was still unclear.
+`The cause of the blast in the breakaway region of Azerbaijan, where thousands have been fleeing for Armenia, was not immediately clear.
 Hundreds were wounded.`\
 https://nytimes.com/2023/09/26/world/europe/azerbaijan-nagorno-karabakh-explosion.html?searchResultPosition=10